11 unique experiences in South America

 1) Huacachina, Peru

 If you’ve ever watched cartoons or movies that include forms of mirages in them, you’d be right to think an Oasis would be fictional.
-Well, if you head over to Huacachina, you’ll see for yourself a real life Oasis settling surrounded by sizzling desert and sloped sand dunes.
+Well, if you get on a tour in Peru and head over to Huacachina, you’ll see for yourself a real life Oasis settling surrounded by sizzling desert and sloped sand dunes.

 2) Nasca Lines, Peru